 As a mobile worker, you can set up shop just about anywhere, from your sofa to your local library or favourite coffees shop.
 Or, of course, at a coworking space.
 As the coworking movement grows, you”ve probably learned that these flexible spaces provide mobile workers with desks and office amenities at reasonable prices, as well as offering stellar networking opportunities.
 But are there any less often heralded benefits of joining a space?

 To get some ideas, we emailed a variety of space owners and community managers to get their thoughts on the under sung benefits of coworking, rounding up their suggestions of less often cited reasons to try coworking.

 Get to know a new city.
 Recently moved?
 Several space owners suggested coworking is a great way to tap into your new community.
-“We’ve had several members that recently moved to Denver and gravitated to our coworking community because they needed a place to work, but also because they were new to the city and needed to meet people to introduce them to the city and events,” says Craig Baute, owner of Creative Density Coworking in Denver.
+“We”ve had several members that recently moved to Denver best online casino and gravitated to our coworking community because they needed a place to work, but also because they were new to the city and needed to meet people to introduce them to the city and events,” says Craig Baute, owner of Creative Density Coworking in Denver.

 “We have lots of people that are new to Austin.
 We help acclimate them to the city.
-We tell them where to get their drivers license (can be a nightmare if you get this wrong), yummiest tacos and where to find ‘x’,” writes Liz Elam, founder of Link Coworking in Austin, Texas.
+We tell them where to microgaming casinos get their drivers license (can be a nightmare if you get this wrong), yummiest tacos and where to find “x”,” My son who uses hair detox products like brylcreem, thinks this shampoo is great. writes Liz Elam, founder of Link Coworking in Austin, Texas.

 So what if these less common reasons to cowork have convinced you to ditch your office (or local café) and join a coworking space – how do you convince you boss, if you have one and need her approval, to sign on to the idea?
 Shareable has tips on swaying your supervisor to give you the go ahead, while Office Nomad has covered the ins and outs of negotiating the nitty gritty details with your boss.